Meet our Teachers

 Currently I work for Nexus Dance, teach and choreograph for Corner Dance Studio, am a Speech Language Pathologist, am married and am a mother of 3.
 Dancing is an art that develops a person physically, mentally, emotionally and spiritually.
 I truly love what I do and want to share that with the dancers I teach.
 I hope to instill in my dancers the team effort, confidence, ownership and work ethic it takes to be a successful person in whatever they choose to do in life.

-Hip-Hop, Jazz, Contemporary & Technique Instructor
+Jazz, Contemporary & Tap Instructor

 Ballet, Jazz & Tap Instructor